Panetta complains Navy SEAL book not vetted by Pentagon

-WASHINGTON (Reuters) - Defense Secretary Leon Panetta criticized a former Navy SEAL for writing a book about the raid that killed Osama bin Laden, complaining the author never bothered to run it by the Pentagon before going to print.
+WASHINGTON, Sept 10 (Reuters) - U.S. Defense Secretary Leon Panetta criticized a former Navy SEAL for writing a book about the raid that killed Osama bin Laden, complaining the author never bothered to run it by the Pentagon before going to print.

 “The fact that he did it without running it by the Pentagon so that we could take a look at it.
 I mean, deliberately, just basically said, ‘We’re not, you know, we’re not gonna do this.’
 That’s a concern,” Panetta told “CBS This Morning,” in an excerpt of an interview that will air on Tuesday.